 The SOP sets out that this should have included carers who have had carers' assessments and are being actively supported by local carers' organisations.
 Carers UK would like to see open and broad interpretation in that that is would include joint assessments, where carers have refused assessments, or where the outcome of the assessment includes information and advice.

-Many local areas are already working collaboratively.
-Some local carers' organisations have data sharing agreements.
-Some are seeking consent from carers to pass on details.
+Many local areas have been working collaboratively for some time.
+Some local carers' organisations have data sharing agreements, but not all.
+Some have sought consent from carers to pass on details.